jianghaoyuan2007/Specs/README.md

 # The cocoaPods Master Repo

-This repository contains the Stephen's private pods  specifications.
+This repository contains the Stephen's private pod specifications.

 ## Links